VU-Cog-Sci/PRF_experiment/README.md

-# PRF_experiment
+# Smooth pursuit experiment
-experimental software for prf experiment, using psychopy as a backend and pygaze for the eyetracking.
+experimental software for smooth pursuit experiment, using psychopy as a backend and pygaze for the eyetracking.

 # TODO

-* make sure all messages are entered correctly, this includes Quest messages, event messages, trial messages, etc.
-* check out Quest progress by analyzing the staircase trajectories.
-* make the parameters for the trials contain as much information as possible, and for these:
+TK:
+Finish the basic design, now at inter-trial intervals.
+Draw stimuli, always at midline +/- a test value.
+Before/after experiment, blanks.
+Check timing.

+Further:
+Custom Eyelink Calibrations

+To test:
+Make-up, eyedrops, darkness.
+Recruit cohort of subjects with record-able eyes in total darkness